-Compensation of members of the Executive Board and Supervisory Board - Compensation report / compensation system
+(2) Compensation of members of the Executive Board and Supervisory Board - Compensation report / compensation system

 The applicable compensation system for members of the Executive Board pursuant to Section 87a (1) and (2) sentence 1 AktG, which was approved by the Annual General Meeting on May 11, 2021, and the resolution adopted by the Annual General Meeting on May 11, 2021 pursuant to Section 113 (3) AktG on the confirmation of the compensation and the compensation system for members of the Supervisory Board are publicly available on the corporate website of Berentzen-Gruppe Aktiengesellschaft at www.berentzen-gruppe.de/en/investors/public-limited-company.
-The Compensation Report for the 2022 financial year and the corresponding auditor's report pursuant to Section 162 AktG are also publicly available at www.berentzen-gruppe.de/en/investors/public-limited-company.
+The Compensation Report for the 2023 financial year and the corresponding auditor's report pursuant to Section 162 AktG are also publicly available at the same Internet address.